dfinity/threshold/README.md

 The stable memory of `threshold` is untouched by `counter`, so a subsequent `dfx deploy` will restore it to a working state.

+## Getting information out

+There are only a few getters in the canister
+- get the current signers' list
+- get the (subset of) proposals

+Both are currently defined as update methods, to completely enforce concensus on the replies.
+(They used to be be queries but those would need to apply the replicated mechanism to get the same guarantees.)
+The security review has determined that this is the safer deault.
+When certified variables/queries are available (i.e. in place) we might flip this default back.

+All retrievals feature access control, that is only specific principals are permitted to perform the retrieval, and the canister traps when this is not the case.

+### Getting the signers

+The list of current signers can be retrieved by the current signers only.
+This is a somewhat strict specification, as the knowledge of the principal doesn't imply knowlwdge of the owning individual, and thus doesn't open the door for social engineering attacks (any more than guessing the person).
+So this authorisation requirement might be removed in the future.

+### Getting the proposals

+There are two ways of retrieving proposals
+- singular `get_proposal(id)`, and
+- plural `get_proposal(?range)`.

+The former, singular form is authorised based on the signers list _at the creation time of the proposal_, thus allowing access even when a principal has been removed fro the actual list.

+The latter (plural) form is authorised based on the current signers list and thus opens up retrieval of _all_ proposals for these principals.
+A range of proposals can be selected by supplying a `start` ID (pinning the most recent proposal in the returned set) and a `count`, specifying the maximal number of proposals to be retrieved.
+(If a count is not supplied, the current default is 10 proposals, but see issue #10.)

 -------------